-INCREMENTAL BACKUP INTERVAL TIME
+FULL BACKUP DAEMON INTERVAL

-The number in the combo box specifies the time interval at which the Incremental Backup occurs in days.
-Next to the combo box is a field for time input, which specifies the time interval in hours, minutes, and seconds.
-The total time interval is determined by adding the two values together, so inputting 1 into the days field and inputting 12:00:00 into the hh:mm:ss field would cause an incremental backup to be made every day and a half.
+This value specifies, in days, the full backup time interval.
+The adjacent field accepts a value, in hours, minutes, and seconds, and specifies this portion of the full backup time interval.
+The total time interval between full backups is determined by adding the two values.
+For example, inputting 1 for the days field and inputting 12:00:00 for the hh:mm:ss field specifies a full backup execution every day and a half.